patrickpichler/of_bees_and_runtime_security/talk.md

 an update.
 Last, but not least `BPF_ANY` doesn't care and will happily update or insert the given value.

-The last helper we will have a pquick look at is `u64 bpf_get_current_task(void)`, which will return a pointer to the current `task_struct`. `task_struct` represents the current task running on the CPU.
-We can get a lot of interesting data from it, such as the current Namespace, which file is executed, as well as all the open file descriptors.

 <!-- eBPF bytecode in action -->
-Lets have a quick look of this in action.
+With helpers out of the way, let's dig deeper and see the eBPF byte code in action.

-Todays sample is a simple XDP program, that will drop any traffic for the process with PID 32.
-We are going to compile it and inspec the resulting bytecod, but first we are going to understand what the C code is doing.
+Today's sample is a simple XDP program, that will drop any traffic for the process with PID 32.
+We are going to compile the program and inspect the resulting bytecode, but first lets understand what the C code is doing.

 ```c